haroldmei/form-master-pro/README.md

 5. Click "Load unpacked" and select the extracted `browser-extension` folder
 6. Note the extension ID (visible on the extensions page)

-## Getting Started

-1. Install FormMaster Pro from the [Chrome Web Store](https://chrome.google.com/webstore/detail/YOUR_EXTENSION_ID)
-2. Pin the extension to your browser toolbar
-3. Click the FormMaster Pro icon when you encounter a form
-4. Import your data or let FormMaster Pro extract it from your documents
-5. Review and submit the automatically filled form

-### Quick Start Tutorial

-1. **Launch the Companion App**
-   - Start the FormMaster Companion app
-   - It will appear in your system tray/menu bar

-2. **Load Data File**
-   - Click the FormMaster icon in your browser
-   - Click "Load Data File"
-   - Select a DOCX or JSON file containing your form data

-3. **Configure Field Mappings**
-   - Click "Field Mappings" in the extension popup
-   - Add a new URL pattern matching the form you want to fill
-   - For each form field:
-     - Enter the field ID or label
-     - Choose the mapping type (direct, table, or regex)
-     - Specify the mapping value
-   - Click "Save Mappings"

-4. **Fill Forms**
-   - Navigate to the form page
-   - Click "Analyze Form" in the extension popup
-   - Review the detected form fields
-   - Click "Auto Fill Form"

-5. **Review and Submit**
-   - Verify all fields were filled correctly
-   - Make any necessary corrections manually
-   - Submit the form

-### Field Mapping Guide

-#### Direct Value Mapping

-Use for static text values:
-- Field ID: `firstName`
-- Mapping Type: `direct`
-- Mapping Value: `John`

-#### Table Cell Mapping

-Extract data from a specific table cell:
-- Field ID: `email`
-- Mapping Type: `table`
-- Mapping Value: `0,2,1` (table 0, row 2, column 1)

-#### Regex Pattern Mapping

-Use regular expressions to extract specific data:
-- Field ID: `phoneNumber`
-- Mapping Type: `regex`
-- Mapping Value: `Phone:\s*(\d+)` (extracts digits after "Phone:")

-### Troubleshooting

-- **Connection Issues**: Ensure the companion app is running and shows "Connected"
-- **Form Detection Problems**: Try refreshing the page before analyzing
-- **Mapping Errors**: Verify your field IDs and mapping values
-- **Extension Not Working**: Check if the extension is enabled and has the necessary permissions

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.